grigoreme/domainhack.me/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.4.

+## How to start app

+Go to root folder and run `npm install` for installing dependencies.
+Run `node server.js` then open another terminal tab and run `ng serve` for a dev server.
+If you want to get build optimized production version just run `ng serve --aot` or `ng build --prod`.

 ## Development server
-Run `node server.js` then open another terminal tab and run `ng serve` for a dev server.

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding